 Isabella Stewart Gardner Museum The Isabella Stewart Gardner Museum evokes the atmosphere of a 15th-century Venetian palace.
 You won’t believe you are in Boston.
-It is the most intimate and unique venue to view paintings, sculptures, tapestries, furniture, manuscripts, and rare books.
+It is the most intimate and unique venue from which to view paintings, sculptures, tapestries, furniture, manuscripts, and rare books.
 Save time to enjoy the constantly changing blooms of the enchanting interior Courtyard and to have tea in the cafe.
 Magical any season, but most especially in winter time.
 Interesting to note, in 1990 two thieves dressed as Boston police officers gained entrance to the museum and executed the largest art heist in modern history.
-You might enjoy watching it in the “Stolen” documentary on your plane or train to Boston (amazon video).
+You might enjoy learning more about it in the “Stolen” documentary.

 Jamaica Plain Neighborhood Jamaica Plain is a warm and friendly neighborhood commonly referred to as “JP”.
 Start your day with a morning jog around picturesque Jamaica Pond.
 Then, take a stroll down Centre Street for brunch at one of JP’s many independent restaurants.
 Try a house-made brioche breakfast sandwich at Ula Café, biscuits and gravy at Centre Street Café, or beef bocadillo at Tres Gatos.
 You can’t go wrong no matter where you go!
 Still have time to explore?
 Wander through some of JP’s boutiques and vintage shops before heading over to the Arnold Arboretum, famous for its annual Lilac Sunday, held each May.